-As one of Sweden's leading food companies, KLS has a significant commercial responsibility.
+As one of Sweden's largest meat companies, KLS has a significant commercial responsibility.

-KLS strive to live up to this responsibility by running the business profitably and sustainably and by integrating environmental, social and ethical considerations in our business activities and throughout the value chain.
+We strive to live up to this responsibility by running our business profitably and sustainably and by integrating environmental, social and ethical considerations in our business activities and throughout our value chain.

-In this Code of Practice, the minimum requirements that must be met by our sheep and lamb suppliers in order to deliver animals to KLS, are defined.
+In this Code of Practice, we define the minimum requirements that must be met by our suppliers in order to deliver animals to KLS.